cvaldez0128/Portfolio--2/portfolio_2/README.md

-For portfolio 2 I took I combined
+For portfolio 2 I took I combined development assignment 4 with the week 12 TODO app.
+I kept the password set to "Ch@rge!"